Arianna-Salvini/Arianna-Salvini/README.md

 </h2>

 <p align="center">I'm a Jr Full-Stack Web Developer with a background in photography.
 I’m excited to leverage my technical skills and aesthetic sensitivity to tackle stimulating and innovative projects.
-My photography experience has taught me to pay attention to detail and manage complex projects, skills I apply in web development to create functional and well-structured solutions with a strong focus on visual appeal and user experience.</p>
+My photography experience has taught me to pay attention to detail and manage complex projects which are skills I apply in web development to create functional and well-structured solutions with a strong focus on visual appeal and user experience.</p>

 <br><br>